Finishes, Styles, Wood types

 Birch

 Medium density hardwood with a distinct, moderate grain pattern.
-Versatile, useful for designs that are anywhere from casual refined.
+Versatile, useful for designs that are anywhere from casual to refined.

 img_0708